 - Can you hold a date for me?

-Yes, in order to hold the date I just ask for a retainer and a signed contract!
+Yes, in order to hold the date I just ask for a retainer and a signed agreement!
 Once that's been completed, I'm all yours for the amount of time booked!

 - What is your payment schedule?

 A retainer and signed contract is needed to hold the date open and after, I require the remaining balance to be paid a week before the wedding.

 - Can we pay you part of the amount after the wedding?